 Essentially, grinding is the body’s natural reflex to force the airway open when breathing is hampered.

-But looking for signs of grinding isn’t just for people who might have a full diagnosis of obstructive sleep apnea.
-Grinding can be an early indicator that your sleep breathing is being compromised, even if your sleep apnea isn’t severe.
+But looking for signs of grinding isn’t just for people who have a diagnosis of obstructive sleep apnea.
+Grinding can be an early indicator that your sleep breathing is being compromised, even if your sleep apnea isn’t considered “severe.”

 In fact, there are three different types of sleep apnea, each with varying degrees of severity:

-- Obstructive sleep apnea This is the type of sleep apnea we’ve been discussing so far, and it is the most common type of sleep apnea.
+- Obstructive Sleep Apnea (OSA): This is the type of sleep apnea we’ve been discussing so far, and it’s the most common type.
 Obstructive sleep apnea is when the throat relaxes to a point that it blocks the airways.
-It ranges from a mild form, which may cause grinding or light snoring, to more severe cases that cause friends or loved ones to suggest seeing a doctor.
+It ranges from mild, which may cause grinding or light snoring, to more severe cases that causes total breathing cessation many times throughout the night.

-- Central sleep apnea This type of sleep apnea occurs when the brain improperly sending signals to the muscles in your body that control breathing, telling them to stop working.
+- Central Sleep Apnea (CSA): This type of sleep apnea occurs when the brain improperly sending signals to the muscles in your body that control breathing, telling them to stop working.
 It occurs frequently in people who are sick for other reasons but is significantly less common than obstructive sleep apnea.
 Central sleep apnea is likely accountable for less than 20% of all sleep apnea cases.
 (2)

-- Complex sleep apnea syndrome This is a combination of both obstructive sleep apnea and central sleep apnea.
+- Complex Sleep Apnea Syndrome (CSAS): This is a combination of both obstructive sleep apnea and central sleep apnea.

-While people with serious sleep apnea may get the attention and treatment of a doctor, people with milder forms of sleep-disordered breathing may not be treated with the same urgency.
+People with serious sleep apnea easily get the attention and treatment of a doctor.
+But people with milder forms of sleep-disordered breathing are often not be treated with the same urgency.

 I believe that’s a mistake.